Skip to main content

 TRAVELING TO BRIGHTON BY BUS

-If you are coming in from West Sussex you can get into Brighton on the 270, 271, 272 and 273 routes, and if you are coming from other areas in East Sussex like Lewes or Eastbourne you can get to Brighton on either the Regency routes 28 and 29, or the Coaster routes 11X, 12, 12A, 12X and 13X.
+If you’re travelling from West Sussex, you can reach Brighton on routes 270, 271, 272, or 273.
+If you’re coming from other parts of East Sussex, such as Lewes or Eastbourne, you can take the Regency routes 28 or 29, or the Coaster routes 11X, 12, 12A, 12X, and 13X.

 CAMPSITE BUS